WINDOWS COMMAND LINE FTP INSTRUCTIONS:

 syntax:

---justprint true
+example: --justprint true

 keepalive maintain an active connection(default 30 seconds)